jferard/fastods/README.md

 (C) M. Schulz 2008-2013 for SimpleODS

 A fast Open Document Spreadsheet (ods) writing library in Java, under GPL v3.

+**Please note that FastODS is almost ready for production use.
+The version 1.0 is comming.**

 ## Table of contents
 * [Why FastODS?](#why-fastods)